top of page

 No further Deterioration

 Doctors asked if I could wiggle my toes up and down.
-I did to our surprise.
+To everyone's surprise.
+I was able to.
 I was asked if I was able to stand beside my hospital bed.
 Assisted by staff and total reliance upon a walker with great effort I managed to stand.
-One doctor requested me to push against his upper body with an open hand and with as much force as I could muster.
+A doctor requested me to push against his upper body with an open hand and with as much force as I could muster.
 Are you sure?
 I asked.
-Yes, to test upper body arm strength.
+Yes, to test upper body strength.
 Alright then, surrounded by a few doctors I pushed my outstretched hand against him and nearly pinned him to the wall a couple of steps back.
 There was a somewhat perplexed look returned.
-A bit of an unexpected result indicating that I still retained some strength.
-Although I found it impossible to lift my feet more than an inch off of the floor due to leg weakness and a lack of balance.
+A bit of an unexpected result indicating that I still retained some upper body strength.
+Although I found it impossible to lift my feet more than a few centimetres, or if you like to imagine just an inch, off of the floor due to leg weakness and a lack of balance.

 Specialist Consensus and First Symptom?

 Specialists later diagnosed CIDP and not GBS as my symptoms were at least eight weeks.
 The onset of GBS from perfectly healthy to bedridden is usually within days or is almost always under a fortnight.
-CIDP onset is always much longer being eight weeks or more at the earliest.
+CIDP onset is always much longer being eight weeks at the earliest or much greater in time.
 A little more than two months before diagnosis I paid for a family paintball day in Melbourne.
 My legs gave way underneath me on short sprints.
 No pain.
 Just momentarily weak legs.
 I thought this odd and amusing at the time.
 I attributed this to overworking myself.
 Even then during the long drive from Melbourne to home l felt a small amount of leg weakness.
 In hindsight, the first symptom of CIDP that I can recall.
 Normally I don't jog.
 St Vincent's Hospital Melbourne had no other patients with GBS or CIDP.
-Both are very rare conditions.
+Both are rare conditions.
 Apparently, there is a one in one hundred thousand chance of a diagnosis of CIDP.

 Long Term Hospitalisation Concerns

 The isolation of a big city hospital away from familiar faces is very confronting.
 Initially on arrival I was placed in the intensive care neurology unit with a row of many seriously ill people.
 Many patients post operative and bedridden.
-Their heads covered in long tracks of medical suturing (stitching).
+Their shaven heads are covered in long tracks of medical suturing (stitching).
 A very sobering sight.
 Medical equipment monitoring everybody.
-Soon thereafter thankfully I was moved to the ward whereas previously described, the woman collapsing with a Hipo visiting her brother.
+Soon thereafter thankfully I was moved to the ward where as previously described, the woman collapsing with a Hipo was visiting her brother.

 On one of my five moves to different wards an adjacent patient had suffered a mild stroke and was up and about unassisted walking, talking and using all four limbs very well within a few days.
 A likeable person with a glass half full attitude.
 Acknowledging he was a lucky man.
 Not so for myself, diagnosed with a crippling condition.
 Prognosis unknown.